Univ-Wyo-Education/S20-2150/McRun/issues.md

 5. Save the selected logic-probe lines in local storage - reload on restart.

-8. Add "help" to tests - paint into text area the "code" that is to be run - and what to click next [ tick ] if checked.
+8. Add "help" to tests - paint into text area the "code" that is to be run - and what to click next [ tick ] if checked. see test3001 - near top. showTextInOutputBox("test3001 - test of ALU");

 9. Setup a "real" server with this on it -  (4hrs) (set some domain t5432z.com to point to it?)
 	- aws free tear ec2?